 - Advertisers and platforms should consider whether special categories of data are involved.
 If an advertiser engages a platform to target users based on SCD, the platform and the advertiser are jointly responsible for processing such data.
 Further, the Guidelines state that assumptions or inferences regarding SCD in certain contexts will also be considered SCD.
 For example, a user's statement in relation to their political or religious associations is SCD (as was the case previously), and if assumptions or inferences as to a user's political or religious association are made (e.g. based on the user visiting a liberal/conservative page on social media), then that will also be considered SCD.
 The Guidelines also highlight that, although under the GDPR, special categories of personal data may be processed where data has been made manifestly public by the user, the threshold for relying on this exemption is rather high and requires a case-by-case assessment.
 It can be queried whether, other than in exceptional circumstances, this threshold is likely ever to be met.

 Furthermore, it is important to specify at what stage of the processing and to what extent or degree advertisers and platforms are responsible for the processing.
-However, the allocation of responsibilities is not binding for supervisory authorities (in the UK, this is the Information Commissioner's Office, although it is important to note that as a result of Brexit, the ICO is not a member of the EDPB and after 31 December 2020, GDPR itself will not directly apply in the UK), as they may exercise their competences and powers in relation to either joint controller, as long as the joint controller in question is subject to the competence of that supervisory authority.
+However, the allocation of responsibilities is not binding for supervisory authorities (in the UK, this is the Information Commissioner's Office, although it is important to note that as a result of Brexit, the ICO is not a member of the EDPB and GDPR no longer directly applies in the UK), as they may exercise their competences and powers in relation to either joint controller, as long as the joint controller in question is subject to the competence of that supervisory authority.